omerfarukbasar/RoomioApplication/README.md

 Designed as a project for CS-GY 6083

 Developer: Omer Basar
+# Progress As Of April 27
+- Implemented Search and Display units feature
+- Reorganized, cleaned, and commented code

 # Progress As Of April 26
 - Implemented Interests feature
 - Partial implementation of unit/building views